Becoming Aware

 Self-Awareness & Identity

-Reclaiming language, identity, and the ground beneath your own truth.
+Reclaiming language, identity, and truth.

 Sepia illustration of an open book emitting golden light, with roots extending beneath it, symbolising identity, self-awareness, and grounded understanding.